-Rochester Institute of Technology is committed to providing a safe and secure campus for its students, staff, faculty, and visitors, and to protecting the material resources of the College.
-As part of our strategy to achieve this goal and to ensure that the university has taken reasonable care in selecting its new employees.
+Rochester Institute of Technology is committed to providing a safe and secure campus for its students, staff, faculty and visitors, and to protecting the material resources of the university.
+To achieve this goal, the university established a background check process for its hiring activities at the Henrietta campus.

 RIT does not run credit reports as a part of the background check process.

 RIT does not use social media as part of the background check process.

 The following individuals must complete the Background Check Form and submit it to firstname.lastname@example.org prior to the start of employment or specified volunteer activity (see below).
 The Human Resources department will process the form within 72 hours of receipt of the completed authorization form.
 When a hiring manager is requesting multiple background checks in excess of 5 per group (e.g. camp, student club advisors, etc.) the hiring manager is to provide human resources with a list with all the participants that require a check along with the completed forms.
 The entire package should be sent at one time.
 For groups of this size, Human Resources will process the forms within 5 business days.

 The hiring manager or camp director must receive notification from human resources that the background check has been cleared prior to the start of any individual’s assignment.

 Criminal Background, Sex Offender, & RIT Student Conduct Check